 Travel to the famous resort town Whistler before venturing off the beaten path to explore more of the Coast Mountains and the desert-like valley behind.
-Enjoy spectacular views of snowcapped mountains, rivers and lakes, as retrace the footsteps of the explorers in the Gold Rush era!
+Enjoy spectacular views of snowcapped mountains, rivers and lakes, and retrace the footsteps of the explorers in the Gold Rush era!

 Day 1: Vancouver to Whistler (150 km)